gea-ecobricks/buwana/buwana-wiki/apps_tb.md

 - `client_id` and `client_secret` are essential for OAuth—don’t leave ‘em blank unless you want your app leaking like a sieve.
 - Want your login screen to sparkle?
 Use `app_emojis_array` for animated flair.
 - Store Terms and Privacy in HTML format.
 Inject directly into modals—no escapes needed.
-- Hook up `owner_buwana_id` to keep track of who birthed this baby.
+- Use the `app_owners_tb` join table to keep track of which Earthling birthed each app.

 ---